Skip to main content

 Common anti-patterns

-Mixing text and function calls in one turn: For best results, split utterances and function calls into separate turns — give the agent one task per turn.
+Mixing text and tool calls in one turn: For best results, split utterances and tool calls into separate turns – give the agent one task per turn.
+When a topic requires both a spoken response and an action, structure it so the response happens in one turn and the action in the next.

 Turn 1: Agent answers the question and asks if the user wants to be transferred.Turn 2: If the user says yes, call transfer_call with a handoff utterance.